Asteroid User Guide

 Here is the program listing for the example in Asteroid,

-tricks to their respective trick repertoires.
+respective trick repertoires and we then put them on a list.
 The last couple of lines

 of the program consist of a

-for loop over a list of our dogs.
+for loop over the list of our dogs.

 for loop is interesting